codex-academy/codeX_Feb2015Intro/lets_code.md

 ## Task 5

-In all the tasks above we tested our code by running it in the browser and seeing if it worked as it should have.
+In all the tasks above we tested our code by running it in the browser and checking if it worked as it should.
-I will introduce you now to a better way - you will help the computer to decide if things are working as they should od not.
+What about writing a program to check if things are working as they should or not.
 This way of programming is called Test Driven Development and it use a Red & Green coding cycle.

 In this Task you need to write a function called, setBackgoundColor it takes two parameters the id of the element who's background color is to be set and then the color it should be set too.